The Big Island

 Akaka Falls

 Akaka Falls State Park is a lush rainforest located 20 minutes north from downtown Hilo.
-It contains a paved path for you to follow and after an easy and accessible one hour hike, you get to reach the gorgeous 442 foot famous waterfall.
+After an hour hike on a paved path, you reach the beautiful 442 foot famous waterfall.

 Hawaii Tropical Bioreserve & Garden

 This garden was designed as an educational nonprofit in 1984 and has ensured the public, it will never be sold or developed.
-It spans 4 miles across with wild flowers and plants and a pristine biodome that’s used to inspire and connect us to nature.
+It spans 4 miles across with wild flowers and plants and a pristine biodome that connects visitors to nature.

 Mauna Loa Macadamia Nut Visitor Center